Working with files and directories

 Input

-And you can delete files through the “rm” command which stands for remove.
+You can delete files with the rm command, which stands for remove.

 Input